Britain to urge green accounting at Rio+20 summit

 "What nature provides for free is a cost to the economy if it is not there."

-If there were no pollinators - creatures such as bees that enable flower fertilisation - it would cost the UK economy 400 million pounds a year to substitute them, she added.
+If there were no pollinators - creatures such as bees that enable flower fertilization - it would cost the UK economy 400 million pounds ($633 million) a year to substitute them, she added.

 The UK government is setting up a committee that will report on the state of England's natural capital and the UK's Office of National Statistics is trying to embed natural capital in the country's environmental accounts by 2020, Spelman said.